PsychD in Clinical Psychology

 Regional psychologists associated with the Programme provide training and supervision in the core and advanced competencies within all clinical psychology specialisms.
 This allows trainees access to a variety of excellent placements.
 These include: core placements involving work with adults; children and families; individuals with a learning disability; and older adults; as well as more specialist placements in areas such as rehabilitation, forensic, neuropsychology, health psychology, addictive behaviours, challenging behaviours and paediatrics.
 Therapeutic placements with a focus in cognitive/behavioural, systemic, interpersonal psychotherapy and psychodynamic approaches to intervention are available.
 Opportunities are provided to gain experience of working with clients from a diverse range of ethnic and cultural backgrounds, and across the life-span.
 Regional psychologists also contribute to the teaching units.

 The University of Surrey as a whole has a strong professional and vocational tradition and the School of Psychology has an established history of providing training in applied and professional psychology and a large postgraduate contingent including Masters level postgraduate courses in Research Methods, Health, Environmental, and Social Psychology, plus the Psychology Conversion course and PGDip Intervention courses.
-In addition at Doctorate level there is a PhD programme which runs alongside the two practitioner doctorates (Psychotherapeutic and Counselling Psychology and Clinical Psychology).
+In addition at Doctorate level there is a PhD programme which runs alongside the practitioner doctorate in Clinical Psychology.
 This provides a vibrant and supportive postgraduate research environment.
-The research facilities and expertise are of a high standard and the University is ranked 4th in the Guardian University League Table 2017, with the School of Psychology being 5th in the country.
+The research facilities and expertise are of a high standard with the School of Psychology moving into newly refurbished premises.

 The Programme particularly welcomes applications from candidates from groups that are under-represented amongst clinical psychologists, and from candidates who have followed non-traditional career paths.
 It is Programme policy that no applicant will be discriminated against on grounds of age, disability, ethnicity, gender, sexual orientation or religion.

-If you are currently enrolled on any other degree (eg a PhD or Masters programme) and have any outstanding requirements from another programme, you may be required to withdraw from that programme in order to take up a place or to continue your studies on a Doctorate in Clinical Psychology.
+If you are currently enrolled on any other degree (eg a PhD or Masters programme) and have any outstanding requirements from another programme, you may be required to withdraw from that programme in order to take up a place on a Doctorate in Clinical Psychology.

 Applicants must be eligible for Graduate Basis for Chartered Membership (GBC) from the British Psychological Society.
 An exception is made for those in the final year of their undergraduate degree.
 In these cases candidates may apply and any offer of a place is conditional upon achievement of the required degree mark from a programme that confers GBC.

-Candidates are required to have a 1st or 2:1 honours degree.
+Candidates are required to have an honours degree.
 This can either be:

 Please contact the Admissions Team for further discussion if you are unsure of the status of your academic experience.